Parallel tomography of quantum non-demolition measurements in multi-qubit devices: Results

-A quantum non-demolition (QND) measurement of an $N$-qubit system is described by a set of non-trace preserving quantum processes $\mathcal{E}_n$ \cite{breuer_theory_nodate}.
-Each process gives the conditional unnormalized state for a separate measurement outcome, $\rho_n=\mathcal{E}_n(\rho)/p_n$, with probability $p_n=\Tr(\mathcal{E}_n(\rho))$.
-Finally, all processes add up into a collective quantum process $\mathcal{E}=\sum_n\mathcal{E}_n$ that is trace-preserving.

-The Choi matrices are a complete representation of quantum processes commonly used in quantum tomography \cite{Milz2017}.
-In a QND measurement we have one Choi matrix $\Upsilon_n$ for every process $\mathcal{E}_n$, whose elements $\Upsilon_n^{ijkl}$ are obtained from the equation \cite{pereira_qnd_tomography}
+\lp{A generalized quantum} measurement of an $N$-qubit system in state $\rho$ is described by a set of non trace-preserving quantum processes $\mathcal{E}_n$, \lp{which add up to a trace-preserving one, $\mathcal{E}=\sum_n\mathcal{E}_n$~\cite{breuer_theory_nodate}.
+Each individual process determines a post-measurement state $\rho_n=\mathcal{E}_n(\rho)/p(n)$, conditioned to the measurement outcome occurring with probability $p(n)=\Tr(\mathcal{E}_n(\rho))$.} A representation of quantum processes commonly used in quantum tomography \lp{are the Choi matrices~\cite{Milz2017}.
+In this representation, a measurement is described by a set of Choi operators $\{\Upsilon_n\}$ whose matrix elements are given by~\cite{pereira_qnd_tomography} }